Frustrated when your toddler wakes up crying every morning? See the reasons behind the hysterical wake-ups, and what to do to turn it around.

 We forget how powerful messages can be in affecting our behavior, especially right before sleep.
 After all, our minds are still hard at work, even when we’re fast asleep.

-I don’t know about you, but when I go to sleep with a worry or fear in my mind, I don’t always wake up in the best of moods.
+I don’t know about you, but when I go to sleep with worry or fear in my mind, I don’t always wake up in the best of moods.
 But when I tell myself that I’ll have a good night’s sleep and wake up feeling positive, that’s exactly what happens.

 Try talking to your toddler about how she’ll wake up happy in the morning.
 Don’t make it a threat (“You should wake up happy tomorrow!”), but rather, plant the idea that she can wake up feeling happy.